Skip to content

 def list_files(path: str) -> List[FileInfo]

-This method returns information about all files and directories in the specified directory, similar to the ls -l command.
+Lists files and directories in a given path and returns their information, similar to the ls -l command.

 Arguments: